Moduli spaces on the Kuznetsov component of Fano threefolds of index 2: Fano threefolds of Picard rank 1 and index 2

-Roots are finite for a smooth del Pezzo surface $S$ of degree $d\leq 5$ \cite[\S 8.2.3]{Dol12}.
-Therefore, they are also finite for surfaces obtained from $S$ by contracting $(-2)$ curves.
-If, instead, $S$ is a cone over an elliptic curve, then its divisor group contains no roots \cite[Prop.
-3.14]{Kol13}. \end{proof}
+Finally, roots are finite for a smooth del Pezzo surface $S$ of degree $d\leq 5$ \cite[\S 8.2.3]{Dol12}, and therefore also for surfaces obtained from $S$ by contracting $(-2)$ curves.
+If, instead, $S$ is a cone over an elliptic curve, then its divisor group contains no roots \cite[Proposition~3.14]{Kol13}.
+Moreover, for a root $D$ we have $D\cdot K_S=-D\cdot H_{|S}=0$ and $H_{|S}$ is ample, so $D$ cannot be effective. \end{proof}